phoenixframework/phoenix/guides/views.md

 end
 ```

 In the example above, we used the `~H` sigil syntax to embed HEEx templates directly into our modules.
-We have already invoke the `city` component and calling the `country` component wouldn't be different:
+We have already invoked the `city` component and calling the `country` component wouldn't be different:

 ```html
 <div title="My div" {@many_attributes}>